Semaglutide vs Tirzepatide: Which GLP-1 Is Right for You?

 Semaglutide and tirzepatide are the two most effective injectable medications available for weight loss today.
 Both belong to the incretin-based drug class and work by mimicking gut hormones that regulate appetite and blood sugar, but they differ in a fundamental way: semaglutide targets a single receptor (GLP-1) while tirzepatide is a dual agonist that activates both GLP-1 and GIP receptors simultaneously.

 Semaglutide is the active ingredient in Ozempic (for type 2 diabetes) and Wegovy (for weight management).
-It was the first GLP-1 receptor agonist to demonstrate greater than 15% body weight reduction in clinical trials, and it has the longest real-world track record among modern weight loss injectables.
-Tirzepatide, the active ingredient in Mounjaro and Zepbound, arrived later but produced even larger weight loss numbers in head-to-head data -- averaging 20-22.5% total body weight reduction at 72 weeks.
+In the STEP 1 trial of FDA-approved Wegovy, semaglutide demonstrated greater than 15% average body weight reduction, and it has the longest real-world track record among modern weight loss injectables.
+Tirzepatide, the active ingredient in Mounjaro and Zepbound, arrived later but produced even larger weight loss numbers -- in the SURMOUNT-1 trial of FDA-approved Zepbound, tirzepatide demonstrated 20-22.5% total body weight reduction at 72 weeks.

 For patients considering a GLP-1 medication, the choice often comes down to cost, availability, side effect tolerance, and how much weight needs to be lost.
 Both require a prescription and ongoing medical supervision.
 Here is how they compare across every factor that matters.